 Yummy!
 This appetizer recipe for savory French Onion-Gruyere Mini Boules is a take-off from the classic French onion soup.
-Caramelized onions, fresh thyme and creamy gruyere cheese are stuffed into hollowed out bread balls.
+You will enjoy the taste of French Onion Soup with these caramelized onions, fresh thyme and creamy gruyere cheese.
 Each bite-size bomb will fill your mouth with savory, creamy goodness.

 These little guys do take some time to put together, but don’t let that put you off because it can all be done in one grand project or in stages as a make-ahead.
 The bread boules can be baked, hollowed out and frozen until ready to fill.
 The onions can also be made way in advance as they will keep refrigerated for days.
 And… the cheese sauce is a breeze to put together.

-If you are feeling adventurous you can make the mini bread boules from scratch.
-Click here for a recipe using our Einkorn Milk and Honey bread recipe.
-Or you can take the more convenient route like we did for our appetizers.
+Or, you can take the more convenient route like we did for our appetizers.
 We used the pre-made yeast dinner roll dough that you can find in your grocery store freezer.
-Sometimes we really need to take some short cuts and these appetizers qualify.
+Sometimes we really need to take some shortcuts and these appetizers qualify.

 After the bread dough was thawed each ball was divided in half, shaped into a round ball, placed into a mini-muffin parchment paper and allowed to rise before baking to a golden brown.
 When the baked bread balls had cooled completely their tops were sliced off, the inside hollowed out leaving nice little shells.

-To caramelize onions and bring out their sweetness and flavor they are best cooked in a heavy-bottomed skillet long and slow.
+To caramelize onions and bring out their sweetness and flavor, cook them in a heavy-bottomed skillet long and slow.
 We used three large onions, and it took almost an hour to get that intense sweet onion flavor and rich caramelized color.

-While the onions slow-cooked and cooled the cheese sauce was prepared with cream, white wine and a lot of Gruyere cheese.
+Make the white wine cheese sauce while the onions cook.
+The cheese sauce an appetizer in itself, it is so good.
+It contains cream, white wine and a lot of Gruyere cheese.
+What’s not to love?
 As the mixture cooled to room temperature it became a thick, creamy and luscious sauce.

-Filling the bread shells was the fun part of making these French Onion-Gruyere Mini Boules.
-Each hollowed out bread ball was stuffed with the creamy cheese sauce and topped with caramelized onions and a garnish of fresh thyme sprigs and served at room temperature.
+Filling the bread shells was the fun part of making these mini boules.
+Stuff each of the hollowed-out bread balls with the creamy cheese sauce and top with caramelized onions.
+Garnish the appetizer bites with fresh thyme sprigs and serve them at room temperature.

-After filling all 24 of these mini boules we still had half-a-cup of caramelized onions and a couple tablespoons of the cheese sauce left over.
-This made a really good snack spread on a slice of toasted sour dough bread! 🙂
+After filling all 24 of these mini boules we still had half a cup of caramelized onions and a couple of tablespoons of the cheese sauce leftover.
+This made a really good snack spread on a slice of toasted sourdough bread! 🙂